v2bui/cse15l-lab-reports/lab-report-1-week-2.md

 `$ ssh cs15lwi22@ieng6.ucsd.edu "ls"`\
 It should look something like this:\
 ![Image](SS8.png)
-* Semicolons are also used to run multiple commands on the same line.
+* Use semicolons to run multiple commands on the same line.
 Try this: `$ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`\
 It should look something like this:
 ![Image](SS7.png)
 ---